mendelsshop/git_function_history/git-function-history-gui/README.md

 All the options are:

-- `None`: This option will not filter your output.
+- `none`: This option will not filter your output.

-- `Commit Hash`: This option will filter the output to only the commit with the commit hash specified in the text box.
+- `commit hash`: This option will filter the output to only the commit with the commit hash specified in the text box.

-- `Date`: This option will filter the output to only the commit closest to the date specified in the text box.
+- `date`: This option will filter the output to only the commit closest to the date specified in the text box.

-- `Date Range`: This option will filter the output to only the commits between the two dates specified in the text boxes.
+- `date range`: This option will filter the output to only the commits between the two dates specified in the text boxes.

 - `function in function`: This option will filter the output to only the commits that contain the function you specified in your search has a parent function specified in the text box.